mar1akc/transition_path_theory_FEM_distmesh/README.md

 --> face_TPT_driver.ipynb (shows how to compute the committor, the reactive current, and the transition rate on the example of the Face potential).

+--> mueller_TPT_driver.ipynb (shows how to compute the committor, the reactive current, and the transition rate on the example of the Face potential)

 Important settings in face_TPT_driver.ipynb:
 The Face potential has four local minima: the "eyes" are the deepest minima, and the "nose" and the "mouth" are shallower minima that can be considered as a dynamical trap.